Aliwardi12/Statistical-analysis-of-the-impact-of-climate-change-on-the-vegetation-of-Hungary/README.md

 - **05_preparation_for_multivariate_analyses.R**: Script for preparing data for multivariate analysis.
 - **06_cluster_analysis.R**: Script for performing cluster analysis on the vegetation data.
 - **07_ordination.R**: Script for conducting ordination analysis.
+- **Variance.R** This script calculates and analyzes the variance within the dataset, which is crucial for understanding the spread and dispersion of vegetation types under different climate scenarios.

 ## Scripts Description